 Speaking to Telecom Yatra about the response towards the first phase of the initiative, Najib Khan, chief operating officer, -South, enterprise services, Bharti Airtel, said, “Initial response was that of resistance from the inspectors and sub- inspectors who were given these smartphones because they were so used to the paper challan system.
 The challenge was to train these people and acquaint them with the technology and its uses.
 Once they got comfortable with the thing, the response has been encouraging.”
 He added, “This system also ensures transparency as the solution allows officials to monitor their staff and generate periodical reports on performance.”

 This is the largest deployment of BlackBerry smartphones for a police department in India.
-The officers are not only equipped with a BlackBerry device but also a supported printer.
+The officers are not only equipped with a BlackBerry device but also a Bluetooth supported printer.
 Carbon paper and challan books could soon become history.

 The service offers many added benefits like a data base of traffic offenders, real time access to history of offenses committed by drivers etc. The database, informed Khan, has been built by realigning and digitising the paper challans.
 These have been fed into a common, secure data centre, which is accessible online.